Asphalt & Tarmac Tonnage Calculator

 Ton vs tonne

 Most U.S. asphalt work is discussed in tons.
-Some suppliers and outside references use tonnes.
+Metric markets often use tonnes for asphalt or tarmac.
 Keep the unit consistent when you compare a calculator result with a quote so you do not read the number too high or too low.

 If you are not sure which unit a supplier used, ask them to write it out plainly before you place an order.